UltimateCoder00/Die-Hard-3-Jug-Challenge/README.md

 ##### Challenge Page
 Here the user is informed that a countdown timer of 5 minutes has started and they have to complete the challenge in this time frame.
-Additionally, a description is given of all the tools are have and can use.
-They are required to click the images and complete the challenge by submitting by clicking the weigh jug 2 button.
+Additionally, a description of all the tools the user has is given.
+They are required to click the images and complete the challenge by submitting with clicking the weigh jug 2 button.
 ![](./images/challenge-page.png?raw=true)

 ##### Unsuccessful Completion of Challenge Page